runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_2_wave_physics/README.md

 ## Delivery:
 Please provide a written report that

 - report the results you are asked to find
 - answers the question raised
-- provides the main code lines needed to solve the questions
+- provides the main code lines needed to solve the questions directly in the report
-- all plots needed
+- all plots needed for supporting your arguments when answering the exercise parts

 The report should be uploaded to [devilry.ifi.uio.no](devilry.ifi.uio.no).
 **Deadline for uploading: Tuesday 2 September at 12:00. **